DeeFrancois/tiktok-scraper-gui/README.md

 ## Motivation
-I figured more people could benefit from this api if it had an interface.
+I use TikTok for language learning and stumbled upon the very useful [Unofficial TikTok Api](https://github.com/davidteather/TikTok-Api) while looking for a way to download the videos.
+I figured I could utilize it more efficiently if it had an interface.
+I was initially focused on just downloading TikTok likes, but then I kept wanting to add more and more features to create a more complete and intuitive experience.
 I was also interested in getting experience with collaberating on a Github project, although I don't feel this is polished enough to share yet.

 ## How to use